Data protection

 How can I delete my data or prevent data storage?

-Thanks to the General Data Protection Regulation, you have the right to access, portability, rectification and erasure of your data.
-In the
+Thanks to the General Data Protection Regulation, you have the right to information, portability, correction and deletion of your data.
+You can manage your data in the

-Instagram settings to manage your data.
-If you want to completely delete your data on Instagram, you need to permanently delete your Instagram account.
+Instagram settings.
+If you want to completely delete your data on Instagram, you must permanently delete your Instagram account.

 And this is how deleting your Instagram account works:

 First open the Instagram app.
-On your profile page, go to the bottom and click on “Help area”.
+Go to the bottom of your profile page and click on “Help section”.
 You will now be taken to the company’s website.
-Click on “Manage account” on the website and then on “Delete your account”.
+On the website, click on “Manage your account” and then on “Delete your account”.

-If you delete your account entirely, Instagram will delete posts such as your photos and status updates.
-Information that other people have shared about you does not belong to your account and consequently will not be deleted.
+If you delete your account completely, Instagram will delete posts such as your photos and status updates.
+Information that other people have shared about you does not belong to your account and is therefore not deleted.

 As mentioned above, Instagram stores your data primarily via cookies.
-You can manage, disable or delete these cookies in your browser.
-Depending on your browser, the administration always works a little differently.
+You can manage, deactivate or delete these cookies in your browser.
+Depending on your browser, the management always works a little differently.
 Under the section “Cookies”

 you will find the corresponding links to the respective instructions for the most popular browsers.